ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

 You will use Docker Compose to deploy the app on a Swarm cluster using Flocker as a volume driver.

 You will then move both containers from one node to another by changing the Swarm constraints in the Docker Compose file and re-deploying.
-The app should keep its data!
+The app will keep its data!

 What You'll Need
 ================